 Ensure that there is broad and statewide public education and promotion of benefits, economic and otherwise, and opportunities for fossil fuel reduction.

 Evaluate all existing state-funded programs for effectiveness, access, and equity and consider increased funding for weatherization, energy efficiency and electrification programs in order to expand access to all Vermonters, and to expand programs with zero up-front costs.
 Existing programs may include the VEIC Property Assessment Clean Energy (PACE) program, Efficiency Vermont rebates, HEAT Squad - NeighborWorks of Western Vermont home energy audit program, and the Shared Equity program.
 In addition, the private sector should be engaged to provide innovative third-party financing opportunities that are paid for over time by the customer.

+Explore Commercial PACE (Property Assessment Clean Energy) program for municipalities and other programs to elevate, such as bonding to support a statewide Tariffed On-Bill Finance Pilot and funding for a revolving loan fund for Public-Serving Institutions with retrofits.
+There may also be a need to continue providing the funding to support interest rate buydown (IRB) in EVT’s Home Energy Loan and Business Energy Loan programs.

 Create new educational programs so existing energy efficiency, electrification, and utility upgrade programs may increase their public education and outreach.